skirmess/Dist-Zilla-Plugin-Git-FilePermissions/README.md

 permissions before the files are picked up in the file gather phase.
 The new permissions are therefore also the ones used in the build.

+The plugin should ensure that you always commit your files with the correct permissions.

 ## perms

 The **perms** configuration option takes the form of: